adrianwedd/AI-SWA/README.md

-# AI-SWA • The Self-Evolving Software Architect Agent
+# SelfArchitectAI • The Self-Evolving Software Architect Agent

 > "Big ideas deserve big code—let AI design, build, test, and improve itself at scale."

-AI-SWA is more than a code generator.
+SelfArchitectAI is more than a code generator.
 It acts as a meta‑architect that reasons about its own design, pulls in proven libraries, spawns modular components, and continually refines its architecture.

+Our mission is to build an open platform where autonomous agents and human contributors collaborate to evolve high‑quality software responsibly.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to get involved and [GOVERNANCE.md](GOVERNANCE.md) for the decision-making process.

 ---